 • Have a new lump or change in your breasts.
 This includes a change in the way your nipples look or if you have any nipple discharge.

-• Some people have nipples that sink into the breast, called inverted nipples.
+• Notice that your nipple has become inverted.
+Some people have nipples that sink into the breast, called inverted nipples.
 For these people, this is normal.
 But if you don't usually have inverted nipples and then notice a change where your nipple becomes inverted, tell your doctor.

 • Have a personal or family history of breast cancer.

-You may want to have your examination 1 to 2 weeks after your menstrual period ends, if you are still menstruating.
+You may want to have your examination 1 to 2 weeks after your menstrual period starts, if you are still menstruating.
 Your breasts are less likely to be tender at that time.

 How It Is Done